The Future of Online Luxury Retail

 What are third-party monobrand ecommerce platforms?

-Ever heard of Yoox Net-A-Porter or Farfetch Black & White?
+Ever heard of Yoox Net-A-Porter, Farfetch Black & White, or even Shopify?
 They are the technology partners of high-end brands such as Armani, Alexander Wang, Moschino, Valentino, Manolo Blahnik, and Thom Browne.
 Working in the background, third-party monobrand platforms offer a compelling technology solution to luxury brands eager to tap into the online growth of high-end retail.

 Milan-based Yoox Net-A-Porter operates monobrand store websites for 41 luxury brands, while Farfetch Black & White currently runs digital retail operations for eight clients.
 This is in addition to the large multibrand websites that both companies are well known for.